forsa9828/liri-node-app/README.md

 LIRI is a _Language_Interprtation_ and recognition interface.
 LIRI will be a command line node app that uses several API's that searches movies, songs and concerts metadata with input command, concert-this, spotify-this-song, movie-this, do-what-it-says.
 It does this by using axios to call the BandInTown & OBDM API and the user Spotify search will return contingent on spotify-node-api.

-Clone the repo, Run npm install and at the command prompt run node liri.js input command.
+Clone the repo, Run npm install and at the command prompt _run node liri.js "input command"_.
 This will retrieve the relative data.

-movie-this : _default search: Mr. Nobody
+movie-this : _default search: Mr. Nobody_
 -Title of the movie
 -Year the movie came out
 -IMDB Rating of the movie